Here are answers to some of the most common questions about Broward County's budget.

 Where can I find a copy of the budget?

 The proposed budget and Capital Program for the upcoming fiscal year is available for viewing online beginning in August of each year.
 The adopted budget and Capital Program is available for viewing online beginning in November of each year.
-Visit Budget Archives.
+Visit Budget Documents.